 - Give best practice ideas for universal transition and supported transitions.

-There are two webinars available the first focusses on universal transitions which includes Covid 19 related specific issues including wellbeing, attachment and lack of time in pre-school settings.
-The second is for those children that would benefit from requiring a supported transition for example those with SEND, other vulnerabilities, disadvantaged or care experienced children.
+There are two webinars available.
+The first focuses on universal transitions which include Covid 19 related specific issues, such as wellbeing, attachment and lack of time in pre-school settings.
+The second is for those children who would benefit from a supported transition, for example those with SEND, other vulnerabilities, disadvantaged or care experienced children.